jeddy3/stylelint-scales/lib/rules/font-weights/README.md

 This rule can automatically fix all of the problems reported.

-This rule checks numeric font-weights.
+This rule checks numeric font weights.

 Numeric font-weights can be enforced using the [`font-weight-notation`](https://stylelint.io/user-guide/rules/font-weight-notation) rule in stylelint.